 The project team prepared a formal set of test procedures to test the ability of vendor products to correctly import and export sample power system model files.
-After a period of preparation and preliminary testing, five vendors gathered in Las Vegas in April 2001 to have an impartial observer test their products.
-Four sample model files were available for this test (PsyCor small model [2 bus], ABB 40 bus, Alstom 60 bus, and Siemens 100 bus) in addition to a real-life large scale model from Duke Energy with over 1700 substations.
+After a period of preparation and preliminary testing, five vendors gathered in Monterey in September 2001 to have an impartial observer test their products.
+Four sample model files were available for this test, including the PsyCor small 2 bus, ABB 40 bus, Alstom 60 bus, and Siemens 100 bus models.
+In addition to the real-life, large-scale model from Duke Energy with over 1700 substations used in the second interoperability tests, a new large-scale model from CAISO with approximately 2500 substations was used.
+Power flow solutions were run on exchanged models as a way of validating that the contents of the power system model files exchanged using XML were complete and would be useful for NERC.